ericaxu/dynalist-help/_articles/bookmarks.md

 #### Bookmarking documents

 In the file pane, you can right click on the document title and choose "Add to bookmarks".
-Alternatively, click on the ☆ icon in font of its title when a document is open.
+Alternatively, click on the ☆ icon in front of its title when a document is open.

 #### Bookmarking lists